graphile/graphile.github.io/src/pages/news/index.md

 # Graphile Announcements

 <h3>
-  The latest news on Postgraphile and the Graphile suite
+  The latest news on PostGraphile and the Graphile suite
 </h3>

 </div>